 - FEMA continues to expedite movement of commercially pre-sourced and commercially procured critical supplies from the global market to medical distributors in various locations across the U.S. through Project Airbridge.

-- As of May 21, Project Air Bridge has completed 163 flights with an additional 59 scheduled, or in transit, for a total of approximately 222 flights.
+- As of May 22, Project Air Bridge has completed 166 flights with an additional 56 scheduled, or in transit, for a total of approximately 222 flights.

-- □ Four flights landed yesterday, May 21: two in Los Angeles, one in Columbus, OH, and one in New York City (JFK).
+- D Three flights landed yesterday, May 22: two in Los Angeles and one in New York City (JFK).

-- Three flights are scheduled to land today, May 22: two in Los Angeles and one in New York City (JFK).
+- One flight is scheduled to land in Chicago today, May 23.

 - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays or cancellations.

-- Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 21:
+- Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 22:

 - Nearly 1.4 million N95 respirators

 - 937 million gloves

-- 103.8 million surgical masks
+- 107.8 million surgical masks

-- 23.3 million surgical gowns
+- 23.6 million surgical gowns

 - More than 2.4 million thermometers

 - More than 2 million face shields

-- □ Over 654,000 coveralls
+- □ 654,600 coveralls

 - □ 109,000 stethoscopes

-- □ 370,000 oxygen masks
+- a 370,000 oxygen masks

-- More than 160,000 cannulas
+- D More than 160,000 cannulas

 - Since April 12, 45 non-airbridge flights carrying nearly 49 million FEMA-procured masks and respirators from 3M have landed in the U.S.

-- Two non-airbridge flights of FEMA-procured Hanes gowns landed yesterday, May 21, in Dallas/Fort Worth.
-Since May 20, four non-airbridge flights carrying over 45,000 gowns have landed in the U.S. - FEMA-procured items, including 3M masks and Hanes gowns, are inventoried upon arrival before being distributed to prioritized areas determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - □ The team of experts works through this process every seven days to ensure resource prioritization recommendations are driven by the best available or most current data.
+- Three non-airbridge flights of FEMA-procured Hanes gowns are scheduled to land today, May 23: two in Miami and one in New York City (JFK).
+Since May 20, four non-airbridge flights carrying over 45,000 gowns have landed in the U.S.

+- FEMA-procured items, including 3M masks and Hanes gowns, are inventoried upon arrival before being distributed to prioritized areas determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - □ The team of experts works through this process every seven days to ensure resource prioritization recommendations are driven by the best available or most current data.